malikk1510/user-task/Docs/Readme.md

 # **PROJECT - USER TASK APPLICATION**

 ## **INTRODUCTION**
- It is a basic react web application in which user can create an account and own tasks.
+ It is a basic react web application in which user can create an account and own tasks like a "Task Manager".

 ## **About**

-- Reactjs is used for providing UI, Nodejs is used as a backend server and mongob is used for storing data.
-- Users can update their profile even profile photo.
-- Users can update & delete their profile and tasks too.
-- Users can mark their completed task.
-- Users data is secure i.e other users will not be able to see each other's data.
-This functionality is provided by using JWT (JSON WEB TOKEN).
+This is an application in which user can create own tasks and perform CRUD operations.
+User can also mark/unmark tasks.
+I have used ReactJs, NodeJs and MongoDB to make this application presentable.

+Some of the following modules & functionality that I have used in this project are:
+#### *Backend*
+- express : To make this app easier to build and faster.
+- cors : For resource sharing and security purpose.
+- jsonwebtoken : For Authentication, Authorization, Security, and Information exchange.
+- express-validator : For validations
+- dotenv : For hiding private data
+- body-parser : To access the body input on the req object.
-- For encryption bcrypt module is used.
+- bcryptjs : For password encryption
-- Express js is used for faster performance.
+- Error handler to catch errors.

+#### *Frontend*
+ - axios : For sending HTTP requests and managing response.
+ - materialize-css : To make application responsive and presentable.
+ - react-toastify : For notifications
+ - react-router-dom : For navigating b/w components ,changing the browser URL,  modifying the browser history, and keeping the UI state in sync.
+ - react-modal : As a message box to display on the top of the screen.
+ - react-datepicker : To pick date
+ - React context : To share data b/w components.
+ - For state management I have used React-reducer and React-sate.

 ## **WEBSITE ARCHITECTURE**